A state-by-state breakdown of US coronavirus cases - KVIA

 State governments are working to contain the spread of the coronavirus in the US, as federal officials say more testing for the illness will likely see the number of known cases increase.

-There were at least 332 cases and 17 deaths in the United States as of Friday evening, with at least 80 cases and 14 deaths in Washington state alone.
-That national figure includes 259 people diagnosed through the US public health system, and 49 people repatriated to the US (46 from the Diamond Princess cruise ship, and three from China).
+There were at least 377 cases and 17 deaths in the United States as of Saturday morning, with at least 80 cases and 14 deaths in Washington state alone.
+That national figure includes 307 people diagnosed through the US public health system, and 70 people repatriated to the US — 46 from the Diamond Princess cruise ship, 21 from the Grand Princess cruise ship, and three from China.

+Two more residents of Pinal County have tested positive for coronavirus, the Arizona Department of Public Health said March 7.
+The patients live in the same household as another person who previously tested positive.

-The state’s third patient is a female in her 40s from Pinal County who is currently hospitalized in Maricopa County, said Dr. Cara Christ, the state’s health services director, at a press conference provided to CNN by affiliate KPHO/ KTVK
+The state’s third patient, a woman in her 40s from Pinal County, has been hospitalized in Maricopa County, said Dr. Cara Christ, the state’s health services director, at a March 6 news conference provided to CNN by affiliate KPHO/ KTVK

 One patient with coronavirus “has recovered and is no longer infected with the disease,” she said March 2.